 The District issues a publicly available financial report that includes financial statements and required supplementary information for REHP.
 That report may be obtained by writing to Marysville Joint Unified School District, 1919 B Street, Marysville, California 95901, or by calling (530) 749-6125.

-Membership of the plan consisted of the following:
+As of the February 1, 2016 actuarial study, membership of the plan consisted of the following:

-Retirees and beneficiaries receiving benefits 665
+Active plan members 665

-Active plan members 62
+Retirees and beneficiaries receiving benefits 62

 Total 727

 Number of participating employers 1